polkadot-developers/substrate-developer-hub.github.io/docs/knowledgebase/runtime/macros.md

 - `RawEvent` is no longer used in v2, all instances of events are declared as `Event`.

 Here's a brief comparative overview:
-- v2 leans more heavily on Rust to define types and uses crates by writing code within the constaints of the macro being used.
+- v1 relies on runtime engineers to write more code to declare traits and types in a way that is closer to learning a DSL (Domain-specific Language).
+The way macro inputs are structured makes it more difficult to understand what the macro is doing and how to use it.
-- v1 relies on runtime engineers to write more code to declare traits and types.
+- v2 is more heavily based on Rust idioms to define types and uses FRAME crates by writing code within the constaints of the macro being used.
+If all macros were removed, the pallet would still compile as all macro inputs are correct Rust syntax, making it easier to understand where errors are coming from.

-The main difference is how concepts are declared to use the crates that make up FRAME.
-Both versions are just different ways to express the logic and types declared inside a pallet, yet both serve the same purpose &mdash; which is to aggregate the logic that defines how the runtime is implemented.
-Overall, the big improvements that v2 brings is better developer experience by removing the need to write extra code.
+> Overall, the big improvements that v2 brings is better developer experience by removing the need to write extra code.
+The main difference is how concepts are declared to use the [crates that make up FRAME](https://substrate.dev/docs/en/knowledgebase/runtime/frame).
+Both versions are just different ways to express the logic and types declared inside a pallet.
+Yet, both serve the same purpose &mdash; which is to aggregate the logic that defines how the runtime is implemented.

 ## Additional FRAME Macros
 ### construct_runtime!